 - Online advertising – banners, pay per click and advertorials

 There are endless opportunities to engage either traditionally or digitally and it’s important to consider both as part of a balanced strategy and be selective for what is going to achieve the best results for your community, organisation and project.
-It’s also important to consider how you will measure your activity (view our blog – 10 ways to measure your community engagement)
+It’s also important to consider how you will measure your activity (view our blog – 10 ways to measure your community engagement) across all your types of community engagement.

 An online engagement platform like Engagement Hub provides you with a range of digital tools to consult directly and reduces the administrative burden by allowing you to upload any traditional or offline results into the software as well.
 You can then bring together all your results into an instant report and keep track of all your different types of community engagement practices in one place.